Biendeo/BlendoBot/README.md

 ## BlendoBot
-### A Discord bot + modular framework written in C# for .NET Core 2.1
+### A Discord bot + modular framework written in C# for .NET Core 3.0

 BlendoBot is a Discord bot intended for fun uses.
 It has a modular design such that it can dynamically load in any DLL that uses a common framework.
 The project is split into two major outputs; the BlendoBotLib DLL, which exposes interfaces for modules, and the BlendoBot executable that connects to Discord and operates with the modules.

 ### Download and run BlendoBot

-You will require the ability to compile and run .NET Core 2.1 programs.
-Please follow [the instructions for your operating system](https://dotnet.microsoft.com/download/dotnet-core/2.2) on how to setup .NET Core (current version is 2.2) for your commandline.
-Alternatively, Windows and Mac OS users may choose to open the `BlendoBot.sln` file in Visual Studio 2017 or greater and simply run the program from there.
+You will require the ability to compile and run .NET Core 3.0 programs.
+Please follow [the instructions for your operating system](https://dotnet.microsoft.com/download/dotnet-core/3.0) on how to setup .NET Core for your commandline.
+Alternatively, Windows and Mac OS users may choose to open the `BlendoBot.sln` file in Visual Studio 2019 and simply run the program from there.

 If you can run `dotnet` from the commandline, simply:
 - Clone the repository using: